lenjoseph/star_wars_comparisons/README.md

 1. There is some duplicate code that needs to be extracted into helper functions
 2. The repo needs test coverage
 3. Integrate GQL interface for specifying query schemas
+4. Add specificity to errors for improved observability